 Whenever an error occurs during drive operation, the drive, if programmed to do so, performs error recovery procedures to attempt to recover the data.
 The error recovery procedures used depend on the options previously set up in the error recovery parameters mode page.
 Error recovery and defect management may involve the use of several SCSI commands, the details of which are described in the SCSI Interface Product Manual.
 The drive implements selectable error recovery time limits such as are required in video applications.
-For additional information on this, refer to the Error Recovery Page table in the SCSI Interface Product Manual, which describes the Mode Select/Mode Sense Error Recovery parameters.
+For additional information on this, refer to the SCSI Interface Product Manual which describes the Mode Select/Mode Sense Error Recovery parameters.